Frequently Asked Questions

 - Complete an online application for admission to LCU at Apply Now.
 This does not commit you to anything, but will speed up the process of admission and registration should you choose to attend LCU.

-- Arrange an appointment for an interview with our BSN coordinator/advisor.
+- Arrange an appointment for an interview with the Director of BSN Program/advisor.

 - Request an official transcript from each college or university you have attended to be sent to the Admissions Department at LCU.